Nexis-Network/NEXIS/evm-utils/architecture.md

 ### Storage module
 Storage module is an abstraction that provide triedbs for Accounts and AccountStorage.
 It provides methods for open db, create backup (used in snapshot), and restoring from this backup.
-Currently powered is worked by rocksdb mechanism, and it saves all versions that node know in single backup, that then will be shared among nodes, trough solanas snapshots.
+Currently powered is worked by rocksdb mechanism, and it saves all versions that node know in single backup, that then will be shared among nodes, trough nexiss snapshots.

 Known flaws:
 1) It contain a lot of dead code for creating colomnfamilies in rocksdb.